gershnik/sys_string/doc/Building.md

 #cmake --install build --prefix /usr
 ```

-Once the library has been installed it can be used int the following ways:
+Once the library has been installed it can be used in the following ways:

 #### Basic use